fscorrupt/awesome-stars/README.md

 ## docker

-- [sbondCo/Watcharr](https://github.com/sbondCo/Watcharr) - Open source, self-hostable watched list for all your content (movies, tv series, anime) with user authentication, modern and clean UI and a very simple setup.
+- [sbondCo/Watcharr](https://github.com/sbondCo/Watcharr) - Open source, self-hostable watched list for all your content (movies, tv series, anime, games) with user authentication, modern and clean UI and a very simple setup.
 - [I-am-PUID-0/pdrcrd](https://github.com/I-am-PUID-0/pdrcrd) - A combined docker image for the unified deployment of itsToggle's projects -- plex_debrid and rclone_RD
 - [lllllllillllllillll/DweebUI](https://github.com/lllllllillllllillll/DweebUI) - DweebUI is a web interface for managing Docker, with a zero-config dashboard for your containers.
 - [div-opn/rtsp-to-mjpeg](https://github.com/div-opn/rtsp-to-mjpeg) - Simple container to provide access to a RTSP stream via MJPEG.